This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 VIEW PRICE

-If you’re looking for the best budget orthopedic dog bed, the Milliard is my top pick.
-It doesn’t appear as luxurious as the other beds, but is still 4″ thick with a 2″ top layer of memory foam.
-It also has a removable cover with a non-slip bottom to help your dog get safely onto the bed.
+If you’re looking for the best budget orthopedic dog bed, the Brindle Waterproof Designer is our top pick.
+It doesn’t appear as luxurious as the other options on this list, but it still contains a 4″ thick mattress with a 2″ top layer of memory foam.
+We found that this makes it an excellent choice for small or medium dog breeds.

 Why We Recommend It:

-The Milliard Premium is a great dog bed if you’re on a tight budget.
-As it’s only 4″ thick with 2″ of memory foam, I don’t recommend it for big dogs.
-But for small or medium size breeds (up to pit bull size) it’s surprisingly high-quality considering the low price.
+The Brindle is a great dog bed if you’re on a tight budget.
+As it’s only 4″ thick with 2″ of memory foam, we don’t recommend it for the biggest dogs.
+But for small or medium size breeds (up to around pit bull size) it’s surprisingly high-quality considering the low price.

 Key Features: